-4 Qualified domestic violence-related offense.
+2 Qualified domestic violence-related offense.

 Expands the list of qualified domestic violence-related offenses to include certain forms of third-degree murder, certain forms of first-degree manslaughter, certain forms of second-degree manslaughter, kidnapping, false imprisonment, and burglary in the first degree.
-[H.F.
-424]

-5 Exception.
+3 Exception.

-Establishes a limitation on liability for certain murders committed by another.
+Establishes a limitation on liability for certain murders where the death was caused by another.
 The limitation applies to murder in the first degree under section 609.185, paragraph (a), clause (3) and provides that a person is only liable for a murder committed by another if the person intentionally aided and abetted the person who caused the death and did so with the intent to cause the death of a human being.
 The limitation also applies to murder in the second degree under section 609.19, subdivision 2, clause (1) and provides that a person is only liable for a murder committed by another if the person was a major participant in the underlying felony and acted with extreme indifference to human life.
-[H.F.
-1406]
+Defines "major participant."

-6 Assaults motivated by bias.
+4 Assaults motivated by bias.

 Expands the crime of an assault motivated by bias to include bias against a person due to the person's gender, gender identity, or gender expression, and bias against a person who associates with someone in a protected group.
-[H.F.
-181]

-7 Felony assault motivated by bias; increased statutory maximum sentence.
+5 Felony assault motivated by bias; increased statutory maximum sentence.

 Expands the enhanced sentencing for a felony assault motivated by bias to include bias against a person due to the person's gender, gender identity, or gender expression, and bias against a person who associates with someone in a protected group.
-[H.F.
-181]